jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 There's not a whole lot of difference here compared to the patching task; our healthcheck script takes no `parameters` so we can leave them out (although if yours does, you'll need to add it here!), and the `task_arn` points to the command document we created last time.

 Probably the most significant change though is the `priority`.
 Remember that the priority number indicates the ordering of tasks to be invoked?
-Our patching task had a priority of `10`, whereby our healthcheck task is `20`.
-This means the patch task will be invoked _before_ the healthcheck one.
+Our patching task had a priority of `10`, whereby our healthcheck task is `20`. **This means the patch task will be invoked _before_ the healthcheck one.**

 > I could have set the priority of the patching and healthcheck tasks to `1` and `2` respectively to achieve the same thing.
 >
-> However, giving some distance between them means you can programatically add new tasks before/after each other.
+> However, giving some distance between them means you can programmatically add new tasks before/after each other.
 >
 > Want a post-patch, pre-healthcheck task?
-Create a new task with priority `15`!
+Attach a new task with priority `15`!

 ### IAM role for maintenance window